Robert B. Strong Jr.

 His first full-length collection of poetry, Puritan Spectacle, was completed with the generous assistance of a Mellon research fellowship at the Massachusetts Historical Society.
 During the course of his poetic research, Robert unearthed an important early example of an American conversion narrative, which he transcribed and introduced for the New England Quarterly.

-Robert’s forthcoming book of poetry, Bright Advent, was recently selected for the Marie Alexander Series and will be published by White Pine Press in 2017.
+Robert’s book of poetry, Bright Advent, was selected for the Marie Alexander Series and will be published by White Pine Press.
 This book, which is a hybrid-genre work incorporating verse lines, prose chunks, and archival material from the 1600’s, was supported by a creative arts research fellowship at the American Antiquarian Society.
 You can read an introduction to and selection of Bright Advent at Common-place.
-Robert is currently the editor of Poetic Research for the journal, publishing the works of poets such as Honorée Fanonne Jeffers and Brian Teare.
+Robert was the founding editor of Poetic Research for the journal, publishing the works of poets such as Honorée Fanonne Jeffers and Brian Teare.

 Robert did his graduate work in creative writing at The Jack Kerouac School of Disembodied Poetics at Naropa University (M.F.A.) and the University of Denver(Ph.D.), home to the top-ranked doctoral program in the country.
 As an undergraduate at Boston College, he wrote a thesis on institutional racism for the Faith, Peace, and Justice Program.

-Widely published in journals such as Jubilat, 14 Hills, and Denver Quarterly, Robert’s other books (and book-like objects) include the anthology Joyful Noise, the chapbook Brethren: Order of the Seasons, the conceptual fiction Manufact Hologram, and (for the anti-childhood obesity campaign Dunk the Junk) the children’s book Animals Ate the Alphabet.
+Widely published in journals such as Jubilat, 14 Hills, and Denver Quarterly, Robert’s other books (and book-like objects) include the anthology Joyful Noise, the chapbook Brethren: Order of the Seasons, and the conceptual fiction Manufact Hologram.

 Recent Classes at Bates College:

 - Hip Hop, Jazz, and Blues: Influences in Poetry and Prose

 - First Year Seminar: The Hoax